bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image662.png){width="4.0in"
 height="2.4427351268591426in"}

-Next, we\'re going to set the width of the form and the article respectively.
-We\'ll add some margin back in the bottom of these elements so they start to look a little bit better and then the title is going to get text-align to the center.
-We\'ll be able to do all of that here.
-Let\'s go ahead and add that into our style sheet here.
+Next, we&apos;re going to set the width of the form and the article respectively.
+We&apos;ll add some margin back in the bottom of these elements so they start to look a little bit better and then the title is going to get text-align to the center.
+We&apos;ll be able to do all of that here.
+Let&apos;s go ahead and add that into our style sheet here.
 Main.form will target the form itself width 40 percent.
 Setting it up a little bit to be responsive but not entirely.
 Main article is going to be width 45 percent.
 That adds up to 85 percent, which means that 15 percent will be left to be the gap between those two to create a little bit of a gutter between these two columns here.
-We\'ve got that in, and then we can just put the margin in the bottom of these elements, h1, h2, h3, h4, we have all those, we might margin-bottom 1em.
+We&apos;ve got that in, and then we can just put the margin in the bottom of these elements, h1, h2, h3, h4, we have all those, we might margin-bottom 1em.

 You might be wondering, well, it seems silly to tick the margin out up above and then put it back in down below.
-But I\'ve found that I get a lot more control over the look of my pages and the visual spacing between things.
+But I&apos;ve found that I get a lot more control over the look of my pages and the visual spacing between things.
 If these elements only have margin on the bottom and not margin on top and bottom, which is what they get by default in most browsers.
-If save that and check it over here, you can see it\'s starting to come together a little bit more.
+If save that and check it over here, you can see it&apos;s starting to come together a little bit more.
 But the last thing I was going to do is center that title over there.
-We\'ve got #titled text-align center.
+We&apos;ve got #titled text-align center.
 There we go.

-Let\'s see what else we need to do for styling.
-Got that going so that is centered over there now it\'s great.
-Now, we\'re just going to do a little bit with forms.
+Let&apos;s see what else we need to do for styling.
+Got that going so that is centered over there now it&apos;s great.
+Now, we&apos;re just going to do a little bit with forms.
 With forms, you can spend a lot of time designing forms and styling them.
-We\'re just going to do a little bit right now.
+We&apos;re just going to do a little bit right now.
-What you should notice to begin with is that by default, form elements are inline or phrasing elements and we\'ll go next to each other and we don\'t really like that.
+What you should notice to begin with is that by default, form elements are inline or phrasing elements and we&apos;ll go next to each other and we don&apos;t really like that.
 We wanted to stack.
-If you set them to display block and then work with them, they\'re a little bit easier to work with.
+If you set them to display block and then work with them, they&apos;re a little bit easier to work with.

-Let\'s go ahead and add these rules in here.
-For the label, we\'re going to tell that to display block and put a little bit of margin on the bottom margin-bottom, 1em is fine.
-That\'s cool.
-That\'ll work.
-Then for the other thing we\'ve got input, we\'ve got the text area, and we\'ve got this form.
+Let&apos;s go ahead and add these rules in here.
+For the label, we&apos;re going to tell that to display block and put a little bit of margin on the bottom margin-bottom, 1em is fine.
+That&apos;s cool.
+That&apos;ll work.
+Then for the other thing we&apos;ve got input, we&apos;ve got the text area, and we&apos;ve got this form.
 Put it a half over here.
 I called it, which is the destination details form button.
-This is just the button inside the form and I\'m being specific because we might end up with another button leader, #destinaton_details_form button.
-That\'s specific button that\'s in over here, so that\'s this form, destination_details_form, and then this button down here and put an ID on it.
+This is just the button inside the form and I&apos;m being specific because we might end up with another button leader, #destinaton_details_form button.
+That&apos;s specific button that&apos;s in over here, so that&apos;s this form, destination_details_form, and then this button down here and put an ID on it.
 Being specific there and what we want to set is just display block width 100 percent margin-bottom 1em and put a little border on it with a sort of medium gray and some padding and box-sizing border-box.

-Let\'s do that.
+Let&apos;s do that.
 Display block that will make each one ticket its own line.
 What was it again now?
 Width 100 percent margin-bottom 1em.
 We get that.
 Border 1px solid 666, padding 10px, box-sizing border-box.
 With box-sizing border-box, does is it makes the padding and border part of the width of the element?
-Remember, we set the width to 45 percent so we don\'t want to extend beyond that size there.
+Remember, we set the width to 45 percent so we don&apos;t want to extend beyond that size there.
 Cool.
-Let\'s take a look and see what that looks like over here.
-That\'s looking much better, much cleaner.
+Let&apos;s take a look and see what that looks like over here.
+That&apos;s looking much better, much cleaner.
 We will finish up the HTML in the next video.
 I mean the styling in the next video.